 You must meet the definition of disability under the Equality Act 2010.
 The support you receive depends on your individual needs and not on household income.
 Details on eligibility and how to apply can be found at gov.uk/disabled-students-allowances-dsas.

-The ArtsEd Bursary Fund is intended to provide support to students who have decided to take out a student loan but are struggling to fund their full tuition fees.
+The ArtsEd Bursary Fund is intended to provide additional support to three-year BA (Hons) students who are struggling to fund their full tuition fees.

 The bursary scheme is means-tested and awards vary year-on-year, depending on individual circumstances and funds available.
 The average bursary awarded is £2,500, although larger bursaries are available and awarded to students who have demonstrated exceptional talent and commitment to their studies.
 Students must apply each year, as bursaries are awarded annually and are not guaranteed for the full three years of study.